Table of Contents

 2: The boat ride can be quite bumpy (this is Scotland after all) so if you get seasick it would be a good idea to take anti-seasickness tablets like Stugeron-15 or Kwells (available from most chemists) before departing.

 That being said, if you join a tour that uses a RIB you’ll find sickness is reduced due to it being low in the water.

 3: Puffins spend their time on land from late March to early August but they can – and often will – change their plans regardless of when you book your trip.

-Having done these tours before at the end of the season only to find the puffins have all departed, I strongly suggest booking as close to the middle of the puffin-spotting season as possible, i.e. May to July.
+Having previously done a Treshnish Isles wildlife tour myself, only to find the puffins had already departed, I strongly suggest booking as close to the middle of the puffin-spotting season as possible, i.e. May to July.

 The Isle of Lunga probably isn’t at the top of most people’s ‘must-visit’ lists, but it’s a destination that’s an absolute gem for anyone who loves nature and experiencing Scotland’s wildest and remotest places.

 The island is part of the tiny Treshnish Isles archipelago, located roughly 12 miles east of Tiree and 5 miles southwest of Mull on Scotland’s west coast.

 Even though Lunga is the largest of the Treshnish Isles, the term ‘large’ has to be taken into context as it’s a mere 81 hectares in total size.

 The volcanic plug pokes its head above the rolling waves of the Hebridean seas with a series of stark rock outcrops that form sheer-sided cliffs, the tops of which level off to flat plateaus that are thick with tough wild grasses and delicate flowers.